 - Simple kitchenettes with filtered water, basic cleaning supplies, refrigerator, microwave and gas barbecue

-- Television with Austar and free to air channels, DVD and CD player, small collection of movies, music, books and games
+- Smart TV, DVD and CD player, small collection of movies, music, books and games

 - Complimentary WiFi